OpenDx28/early_warning_system_ETL/README.md

 - Json

 ## Getting Started
-To start using this demo we need to create images of the ``GNU-Health Client``, Tryton server, Postgres database and DHIS2.
+To start using this demo we need to create images of the ```GNU-Health Client, Tryton server, Postgres database and DHIS2```.

 To build the **Tryton Server** image, the following statement will be entered: